smartcodinghub/smartcodinghub.github.io/_posts/2017-01-27-development-Introduction-To-Functional-Programming.md

 ---
 layout: post
-title: '[Development] What is Function Programming: Introduction'
+title: '[Development] What is Functional Programming: Introduction'
 ---

 > This series of articles are a product of my personal research on functional programming.